rohanmalhi/snake/README.md

-# Snake
+# snake
-It's snake.
+it's snake.

-Programmed with Python and PyGame, graphics are made in LibreSprite
+programmed with python and pygame, graphics are made in libresprite